 Health symptoms observed when in contact with mold

-One of the most common ways mold is discovered is by simply seeing it.
-Here are some of the more common signs that mold is present.
+One of the most common ways mold is discovered in a home is by simply seeing it.
+Here are some of the more common signs that black mold is present in a house.

 One of the most common places that mold is found is in bathrooms.
 The increased moisture and common presence of tile in bathrooms are each highly conducive to the proliferation of mold colonies.